 The talent lesson from elite sport

-An elite sports organisation or team will be quick to understand and apply this philosophy: if you work here your performance is your responsibility and we expect you to bring your talent to the fore.
+An elite sports organisation or team will be quick to understand and apply this philosophy: if you work here your performance at work is your responsibility and we expect you to bring your talent to the fore.
 We’ll help you and encourage you to be the best you can be.
 However, because that’s what we expect, if you’re not striving every day to make the most of your talent, then this probably isn’t the place for you.

 Of course, the elite sport model also sets up a process that allows it to be brilliant at identifying talent and recruiting it, even if that talent is very raw and only contains basic elements of the finished article.

-They then set up a part of their ‘business’ that is devoted to developing the talent and helping it be fit for purpose to deliver at the highest level.
+They then set up a part of their ‘business’ that is devoted to developing talent and helping it be fit for purpose to deliver at the highest level.
 (Note, at this point, that this is for everyone in the ‘business’).
 This is a nurturing ground, where there is a strong learning environment with a focus on becoming world class, but exposure to the right pressures at the right time is managed.
 Next they promote those who are ready to graduate from talent development into the full blown team and finally, all those who are at the highest level, keep employing the same development ethos that helped them get there in the first place so that they can:

 - stay on the team